 Climb the Jesuit Stairs

-Very beautiful spot of the old city.
+Beautiful spot in the old city.
 The stairs designed in Baroque style (by Pietro Passalacqua), are similar to the famous Spanish Steps in Rome.
-At the top you will find the Uz Jezuite Street, along with the Jesuit Church of St. Ignatius of Loyola.
+At the top, you will find the Uz Jezuite Street, along with the Jesuit Church of St. Ignatius of Loyola.

 Strolling through Dubrovnik Old Town